-The types of compensation that you may recover depend on the type of action you bring when pursuing compensation.
+The types of compensation that you may recover depend on the type of action you bring when pursuing your claim.

 An Insurance Claim

-Your personal injury protection (PIP) policymay generally pay for property damage, some portion of lost wages, and medical costs.
-If you have uninsured or underinsured motorist coverage, you may be able to seek more compensation.
+Your personal injury protection (PIP) policy may generally pay for property damage, some portion of lost wages, and medical costs.
+If you have uninsured or underinsured motorist coverage, you may be able to seek more compensation from the insurance companies.

 If you can identify the other driver, you can file a personal injury lawsuit against them.
 You could collect compensation for the above losses, as well as: